Read all about it

 What do you see for your future?

-I will most likely pursue a communications-related field after Union.
+After graduation, I'm headed to Boston University to pursue my master's degree in journalism.
 The dream job would, of course, be working in the White House Office of Communications.
 I’m also very interested in political journalism.
 Covering political campaigns would be fabulous.

 How will your Concordy experience help you?